Menopause is a normal and natural part of aging.

 - suddenly experience very heavy periods or periods with blood clots

 - have periods lasting longer than usual

 - spot or bleed after sex

-- bleed or spot after your period
+- spot or bleed after your period

 - have periods close together

 Osteoporosis and heart disease are long-term health risks associated with menopause.
-That is because estrogen plays a significant role in protecting your bones and your heart.
-Without estrogen, you're at an increased risk for both diseases.
+That’s because estrogen plays a significant role in protecting your bones and your heart.
+Without estrogen, you’re at an increased risk for both diseases.
 You should speak with your doctor about treatment options to protect yourself against both diseases.